Classification of E_0--Semigroups by Product Systems: Von Neumann case: Topological classification

-We now come to strongly continuous \nbd{E_0}semigroups in the \nbd{W^*}case \footnote{Once for all, when we speak about strongly continuous semigroups on a \nbd{W^*}algebra $\cB$, what we have in mind is the point-strong topology of a subalgebra $\sB$ of some $\sB(H)$: A semigroup $T$ on $\cB$ is strongly continuous if $t\mapsto T_t(b)h$ is continuous for all $b\in\cB,h\in H$.
-That is, we are rather thinking of $\cB$ as a von Neumann algebra.
-The strong topology depends on the representation, continuity results do not.
-Usually, continuity for semigroups on \nbd{W^*}algebras is formulated in terms of the weak$^*$ topology induced by the pre-dual.
-But, a result by Markiewicz and Shalit \cite{MaSha07p} asserts that this implies strong continuity for every representation of $\cB$ as von Neumann algebra on a Hilbert space $H$.
-We reprove this result in Corollary \ref{MScor}.} , a property that has to be reflected by a property of the associated product system of \nbd{W^*}correspondences.
+By Elliot's result in \cite{Ell00}, a semigroup of normal CP-maps on a \nbd{W^*}algebra that is strongly (or weakly) continuous in the \nbd{C^*}sense, is uniformly continuous.
+So it is pointless to speak about them. } , a property that has to be reflected by a property of the associated product system of \nbd{W^*}correspondences.
 This brings us to the problem that we have to give a concise definition of strongly continuous product system.
 Already in Skeide \cite{Ske03b} we indicated briefly how this can be done, following the procedure in the \nbd{C^*}case.
 This is what we will do here in order to be able to work.
-But we do not hide the fact that we think this definition should be considered as a preliminary working definition.
+But we do not hide that we think this definition should be considered as a preliminary working definition.
 The reason is as follows: In the von Neumann way to see things, von Neumann correspondences come shipped with a commutant generalizing the commutant of a von Neumann algebra; see \cite{Ske03c,Ske06b}.
 The same is true for whole product systems; see \cite{Ske03b,Ske09,MuSo07}.
 In \cite{MuSo07}, Muhly and Solel introduced a weakly measurable version of product systems and showed (under separability assumptions, and using their independent way \cite{MuSo04} to look at the commutant) that also the commutant system has a measurable structure by reducing it to Effros' analogue result \cite{Eff65} for fields of von Neumann algebras.
 It is not difficult to see that the definition we will use here, is manifestly asymmetric under commutant.
 Our scope in \cite{Ske07p}, among others, will be to provide a notion of strongly continuous product system that is compatible with the commutant.
 Therefore, we would like to consider the definition used here as preliminary.
+(See, however, Theorem \ref{scpsdualthm}.)